danielwernerio/tinyo/README.md

 - **Rapid Scaling:** Scale up workloads almost instantly by duplicating existing containers on-demand.
 - **Significant Speedup:** Duplication is faster than traditional container creation methods, even those optimized by tools like Kubernetes.

-Some of the features of TIO are inspired from [k8s/complexities.md][repo-docs-vision-comparisons-k8s-complexities.md].

 Please give the **community feedback** about your opinion regarding the development of TIO ([Issues][repo-issues]/[Commits][repo-commits]/[Discussions][repo-discussions]).